tsga/DataMigrationScripts/Empty_data_WaDE_tables.md

-### Use the follwoing commands to empty the WaDE tables from any sample data or unneeded data.
+### Use the following commands to empty the WaDE tables from any sample data or unneeded data.

 #### How?
 In pgAdmin, first connect to the WaDE database instance you want to work with. click at "Plugins" tab, then PSQL Console.
 A terminal window will show up and should have the same name of the db you're working on. copy all the commands below and paste them into the terminal.